 Overview

-- Policy and health system factors influencing sexual and reproductive health and rights (SRHR) in low and middle income settings, and how these should be taken into account in the design and delivery of effective SRH programmes
+- Explore policy and health system factors influencing sexual and reproductive health and rights (SRHR) in low and middle-income settings

-- Design, and cost a SRHR programme informed by the latest evidence and tailored to the context
+- Design and cost SRHR programmes informed by the latest evidence and tailored to the context, including selecting appropriate methods to monitor and evaluate them

 Compulsory modules may include: